griffbr/VOSVS/README.md

 Source code for our video object segmentation-based framework is located in the ``/robot_exp`` folder.

-Source code for annotating data and training OSVOS models for segmentation are located in the ``/OSVOS_train`` folder.
+Source code for annotating data and training OSVOS for segmentation is located in the ``/OSVOS_train`` folder.

 ## Use